-1. The CA SHALL publish a CRL, then update and reissue a CRL at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field; and
+1. If the The CA SHALL publishes a CRL, then the CA SHALL update and reissue a CRLs at least once every seven days, and the value of the nextUpdate field MUST NOT be more than ten days beyond the value of the thisUpdate field; and

-2. If the CA provides OCSP responses, the CA SHALL update information provided via an OCSP response at least every four days.
+2. If the CA provides OCSP responses, #the CA SHALL update information provided via an Online Certificate Status ProtocolOCSP response at least every four days.
 OCSP responses from this service MUST have a maximum expiration time of ten days.